JorPan/realSetLy/README.md

 This app is still under construction.
 Concert-Goers do not yet have access to main features, as the show library is very minimal.
 I will be continuing the development of this app to complete all functionality for both Artist Users (musicians) as well as End Users (concert-goers).
 My personal music project - Pandasaywhat?! will pilot the app by suppying full show data to begin growing the song and show library.

+Future features include sortability of song library by key or tempo, Concert-Goers access to past shows from all Artist-Users, and better reporting for both user types.

 ## Challenges

 - Auth with different user models for Artists and Concert-Goers.